Number Twenty Nine

 Currently closed

-Exploring the dwelling
+Exploring the Dwelling

 Inaugurated as a museum in 1991, Number Twenty-Nine offers visitors an introductory video of Mrs. Olivia Beatty, the house’s first occupant.
-She lived in the house since November 1794 and talks about the twelve years she spent living in this charming Georgian house.
+She lived in the house since November 1794 and talks about the 12 years she spent living in this charming Georgian house.

 An expert guide will then lead you through the various floors of the house.
 In the basement is a large kitchen, pantry and the servant’s bedroom.
 Climbing up a flight of stairs, you’ll come upon the dining room that houses a curious wooden wine cooler.
 This container and the tea box were locked, so the domestics wouldn’t steal its goods.

-On the first floor was a large front drawing room used to entertain the family’s guests and a back-drawing room where the family usually gathered.
+On the first floor was a large front drawing room used to entertain the family’s guests and a back drawing room where the family usually gathered.
 The boudoir room is where the lady of the house would have her breakfast and write her correspondence.

 Lastly, visitors will visit the nursery where the children played with numerous toys, including two fully decorated grandiose doll houses.